vPeteWalker/calmbootcamp/calm_iaas/calm_iaas.rst

 - **Download** - this option downloads the blueprint in a JSON format, which can be checked into source control, or uploaded into another Calm instance.
 - **Launch** - this launches our blueprint and deploys our application and/or infrastructur.

 Go ahead and click the **Launch** button.
-On the launch page that appears, **Name** your application with your initials and a unique number.
+On the launch page that appears, **Name** your application with your initials, OS type, and a unique number.
 Click **Create**, where you'll be redirectly the application page.

 .. figure:: images/18_launch.png
     :align: center